| Pilot course: Identities in European

 outcomes the way I intended to.
 Maybe you could use a different program

 or post the texts also in pdf.
 Despite of that everything was interesting.
+Thanks for the nice course, it was very interesting for me

 to join this international course.
 It was already my 5th internet